OpenDDS/OpenDDS/about/articles/TMS/index.markdown

 In particular, it implements DDS-XTypes for extensible and dynamic topic types and its necessary IDL extensions, DDS-RTPS for interoperability with other DDS implementations, and DDS Security.

 In the next section, we demonstrate an application that simulates a TMS-compliant microgrid using OpenDDS.
-In a subsequent section, we provide more details on and references to OpenDDS resources.
+Later in this article, we provide more details on and references to OpenDDS resources.

 ## TMS Demo Using OpenDDS